-Let’s start with the top 3 mistakes many planners make when forecasting the workforce in their contact center.
+Let’s start with the top 3 mistakes many planners make when forecasting the available staff in their contact center.

 #1 Not reconciling headcount

-Headcount reconciliation should be done at least monthly, if not more often.
+Headcount reconciliation should be done at least monthly, if not weekly.
 Understanding exactly how many people you have gives you a baseline to work with.

 #2 Not properly accounting for attrition

-Attrition is really challenging to forecast in small organization.
+Attrition is really challenging to forecast in small organizations.
 If you have 50 people in a staff group, and project 1% attrition per month, that’s a half person.

 Do you reduce the count of available staff by 1 person or 0?
 Neither is technically correct, and may impact whether you’re overstaffed or understaffed.
 Depending on whether your contact center focuses more on customer satisfaction or on cost reduction, you should expect 49 or 50 available agents.

 Do you have insights into how many agents will be terminated due to the attendance policy or through performance management?

 In contact centers, you have groups of calls and you have groups of agents.
 Usually, you have a group of calls that go to a primary group of agents.
 But often some of the calls are also forwarded to other teams in the case of an emergency (overflow), so that agents who normally receive service calls now also receive calls from the complaint hotline.
 It also happens that entire agent groups are temporarily responsible for a different call type.